Santanotreal/mmml-real-estate-survey/README.md

 # mmml-real-estate-survey
-Papers for the survey: "Multimodal Machine Learning for Real Estate Appraisal: A Comprehensive Survey"
+References collection for the survey: "Multimodal Machine Learning for Real Estate Appraisal: A Comprehensive Survey"